Skip To Content

 Enable editing and configure the types of edits that are allowed

-On the Settings tab of the hosted feature layer's item details page, layer owners or organization administrators enable editing and choose the type of editing that is allowed.
+On the Settings tab of the hosted feature layer's item page, layer owners or organization administrators enable editing and choose the type of editing that is allowed.

 1. Sign in to the organization as the owner of the hosted feature layer or as an administrator.